cartheur/aeon/README.md

 ## Updates

 23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.
 Added documentation.
+09.08.2023: I have updated aspects of the runtime to optimize its response time.

 ## Backstory
 <p align=justify>